rettag/rettag/README.md

 - 👋 Hi, I’m @rettag
-- 👀 I have a BSE Computer Science from the University of Michigan - Ann Arbor
+- 👀 I have a BSE in Computer Science from the University of Michigan - Ann Arbor
 - 💞️ I’m looking to collaborate on backend development and artificial intelligence projects.
 - 📫 LinkedIn: https://www.linkedin.com/in/rettg/
 - ✨ LeetCode: https://leetcode.com/rettg/